CafePixel/simplethourghs/README.md

 Combined with reference counting, this allows precise tracking of how many programs are accessing a critical variable at any time.

+Can have flags for only read or write/read.

 💡 The goal is to make memory access safer and more complex than traditional systems, while keeping flexibility for less sensitive variables.

 ## Conceptual Flow#